xdissent/fontawesome4-less/README.md

 #font-awesome-4-less
-Fontawesome 4 LESS source files as meteorite smart package.
+[Font Awesome](http://fortawesome.github.com/Font-Awesome/) 4 LESS source files as meteorite smart package.

 ##Installation
 Import Font Awesome in on of your LESS files like this: